 Some of the Corporation's bank credit facilities bear interest at floating rates based on the following reference rates: (i) Bankers' acceptance rate, (ii) LIBOR, (iii) Canadian prime rate, and (iv) U.S. prime rate.
 The Senior Notes issued by the Corporation bear interest at fixed rates.
-The Corporation has entered into cross-currency interest rate swap agreements in order to manage cash flow risk exposure.
-After taking into account hedging instruments, debt consisted of approximately 96.1% fixed-rate debt (96.6% pro forma the issuance by Videotron of Senior Notes in the aggregate principal amount of \$650.0 million on January 22, 2021), compared with 93.9% as at December 31, 2019, and 3.9% floating-rate debt (3.4% pro forma the issuance of the Senior Notes on January 22, 2021), compared with 6.1% as at December 31, 2019.
+The Corporation has entered into cross-currency swap agreements in order to manage cash flow risk exposure.
+After taking into account hedging instruments, the debt consisted of approximately 91.7% fixed-rate debt, compared with 96.1% at December 31, 2020, and 8.3% floating-rate debt, compared with 3.9% at December 31, 2020.

-The estimated sensitivity on interest payments of a 100 basis-point variance in the year-end Canadian Bankers' acceptance rate as of December 31, 2020 was \$2.0 million.
+The estimated sensitivity on interest payments of a 100 basis-point variance in the year-end Canadian Bankers' acceptance rate as of December 31, 2021 was \$5.2 million.

-The estimated sensitivity on income and on "other comprehensive income," before income taxes, of a 100 basis-point variance in the discount rate used to calculate the fair value of financial instruments, other than convertible debentures and embedded derivatives related to convertible debentures, as of December 31, 2020, as per the Corporation's valuation models, is as follows:
+The estimated sensitivity on income and on other comprehensive income, before income taxes, of a 100 basis-point variance in the discount rate used to calculate the fair value of financial instruments, other than convertible debentures and embedded derivatives related to convertible debentures, as of December 31, 2021, as per the Corporation's valuation models, is as follows:

+compre Other hensive

+Increase (decrease) Income income

+\$ (0.7) \$ (5.2)

-Increase (decrease) Income compr Other rehensive income Increase of 100 basis points \$ (1.2) \$ (10.0) Decrease of 100 basis points 1.2 10.0
+Decrease of 100 basis points 0.7 5.2